Electric Karmann Ghia, business end

 ControllerCurtis 1231C

-Controller is mounted to a component board with heat sink and 2 cooling fans.
+Controller is mounted to a component board with heat sink and due to very hot summer temps in this area, 2 fans are mounted below controller for cooling.
 The component board is located under the rear deck lid of the vehicle.

 Batteries9 Trojan T-1275, 12.00 Volt, Lead-Acid, Flooded